 Every evening, Braden West whiles away spare time doing an exercise regimen consisting of push-ups.
 He challenges himself with the hard-core kind, clapping his hands between each one.

 Braden, a freshman at Apollo High School, is on the honor roll.
-But, during winter break, he’s studying the Kentucky Driver’s Handbook because he will turn 16 next month.
+But during winter break, he’s studying the Kentucky Driver’s Handbook because he'll turn 16 next month.

 In every way imaginable, Braden is a walking, talking miracle.